 The Rise of Remote Working and Its Impact on the VA Industry

 VAs have always handled everything from admin tasks and customer support to digital marketing and niche consulting.
-But this seems to be expanding now with VAs becoming an integral part of the organisation’s team.
+But their role has expanded significantly.
+They’re now integral team members who participate in strategic planning, manage complex projects, and even lead other remote workers.

-Whilst their flexibility and scalability have always made VAs a go-to option for both startups and established businesses, the VA industry has become a crucial part of the modern workforce, helping companies of all types and sizes run more smoothly and effectively in an increasingly virtual world.
+Their flexibility and scalability have always made VAs attractive for startups and established businesses, but the VA industry has become essential infrastructure for modern business operations, helping companies of all sizes operate efficiently across time zones and borders.

 From Startups to Mainstream: The Growing Popularity of VAs